mitmedialab/BEEP/README.md

 ```
 ### Output
 * Efficiences will be outputted to the provided .csv file under "Efficiency" header, or in the terminal for single sample usage.
-* .png files with edits visualized as chromatograms
+* .png files are created with edits visualized as chromatograms.

 ### Author